mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 that Vaadin pings will keep the connection open.
 Alternatively, decrease the heartbeat interval to be 45-60 seconds.

+Alternatively, configure a slightly shorter timeout for push in the Vaadin application so that the server terminates the idle connection and is aware of the termination before the proxy can kill the connection.
+Use the `pushLongPollingSuspendTimeout` servlet parameter for this (defined in milliseconds) (Vaadin 7.6+).

 ### Reconfigure Load Balancer / VPN / Firewall

 The same thing as with the proxy - certain load balancers/VPNs/Firewalls will kill the connection